 A Business Improvement District (BID) is a business-led, business-funded partnership, which undertakes to make improvements to a clearly defined geographical area, like Canterbury city centre.
-There are more than 290 BIDs nationally, including Brighton, Winchester, Guildford and Cambridge.
+As of March 2020 there are 328 UK BIDs including 131,570 businesses and investing over £130,000,000 a year.

 BIDs may carry out any projects or improvements that are additional to those already provided by the local authority which means that the funding cannot be pulled from services that are already provided in your business rates.
 BIDs establish baseline agreements with the local authorities and other statutory service providers on the current the level of service provision in the area.
 These ensure that any services the BID provides are truly additional.